zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

     -   Display name: `Order DB`
     -   Database name: `orderdb`
     -   Workload type: `Transaction Processing`
-    -   Deployment type: `Share Infrastructure`
+    -   Deployment type: `Shared Infrastructure`
     -   Leave the defaults for version, OCPU count and Storage
     -   Leave Auto scaling on
-    -   Provide the admin password
+    -   Provide the admin password - *Note: do not use special characters in the password, instead use integers and upper and lower case characters.*
     -   Leave the defaults for network access, which is “Allow secure access from everywhere”
     -   License type: `License included`